Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

-where the notation $\tau(\mathcal{K})$ reflects that fact that the service duration will depend on the concurrency level.
-Before contextualizing this interaction model in the broader operation, though, we will first develop insight at the customer-agent level, with specific attention on the dimensions of interdependence and synchronicity within the service interaction.
-Hence, we set aside the dependence on $\mathcal{K}$ for now, and we will return to it in Section~\ref{nonMonSec}.
+Eventually, in Part II of the paper, we will introduce an assumption that the synchronicity of the interaction (which we will soon show is captured through the parameter $\eta$) is a function of the concurrency, $\mathcal{K}$.
+Before contextualizing this interaction model in the broader operation, though, we will first develop insight at the customer-agent interaction level, with specific attention on the dimensions of interdependence and synchronicity within a single service interaction.
+Hence, we set aside the dependence on $\mathcal{K}$ for now, and we will return to it in Section~\ref{nonMonSec} (and make it precise in Assumption~\ref{conA}, specifically).

 A visualization of one sample path of the two-sided Hawkes service model is given in Figure~\ref{spFig}.
 Here, the contribution rate given in Equation~\eqref{intensityDef} is shown in two sub-intensities, one for Side $\mathsf{1}$ and one for Side $\mathsf{2}$.
 As suggested by the motivating examples, we can see in Figure~\ref{spFig} that, upon each new contribution point within the service, there is a reciprocal increase in the rate at which each side makes new contributions.
-However, the model differentiates the behavior on the two sides of service, each one has its own impact rate $g$.
-That is, we can see that, in this example, the instantaneous impact of each contribution (the size of the jumps in the intensity) is larger on Side $\mathsf{1}$ than on Side $\mathsf{2}$, but the rate of decay is also faster on Side $\mathsf{1}$.
-Hence, in this example, Side $\mathsf{1}$ is more likely to react quickly to a new contribution, but the effect of each contribution lingers longer on Side $\mathsf{2}$.
+However, because the model differentiates the behavior on the two sides of service, each side has its own impact. \editTwo{We} can see that, in this example, the instantaneous impact of each contribution (the size of the jumps in the intensity) is larger on Side $\mathsf{1}$ than on Side $\mathsf{2}$, but the rate of decay is also faster on Side $\mathsf{1}$.
+Hence, in this \editTwo{case}, Side $\mathsf{1}$ is more likely to react quickly to a new contribution, but the effect of each contribution lingers longer on Side $\mathsf{2}$.

 We can also observe two key performance metrics of the service interaction within Figure~\ref{spFig}.
 First, the duration of the service, $\tau$, is the time from the first contribution point until the last, so it is marked by the right-most triangle on the time axis.
-In stochastic modeling terminology, this is the length or duration of the Hawkes process cluster.
+In stochastic modeling terminology, this is the duration of the Hawkes process cluster.
 Then, the total number of triangles along the horizontal axis in Figure~\ref{spFig} serves as a measurement of the total taskload within the service exchange.
-This cluster size, $N$, counts the total number of contributions in the service.
+This cluster size, $N$, counts the total number of contributions in the service (including the initial contribution at time 0).